VigneshwarRavichandran/Skcript1/readme.md

 The test file is located in the `skcript1/tests/test_logic.py` The unit testing is done by nosetests `https://nose.readthedocs.io/en/latest/`.

-The command to the test:
+The command to do test:
 ``
 nosetests
 ``